Home

 The formula: threshold = clamp(text.length × 8px, min: 70px, max: 900px)

-"John" clears in ~80px.
-A full paragraph needs ~900px - multiple strokes.
-The effort is proportional to what is being erased.
+"John" clears at around 80px.
+A full paragraph needs ~900px across multiple strokes.
+The effort scales with what's being erased.

 Building the Stroke

 The brush went through several passes.
-Each iteration was about removing, not adding - stripping back effects until what remained was a stroke that felt like erasure.
+Each iteration was about removing, not adding: stripping effects back until what remained felt like actual erasure.

 What was triedWhat shipped